apnadkarni/blt/man/graph.rst

 *option* and *value* pairs are valid.

 If successful, **blt::graph** returns the path name of the widget.
-It also creates a new Tcl command by the same name.
+It also creates a new TCL command by the same name.
 You can use this command to invoke various operations that query or modify the graph.
 The general form
 is: